 - Reimbursing them can help you pay less in taxes, since reimbursements are a deductible business expense.

-- You can only reimburse your employees when they drive to and from specific work duties.
-That means regular commutes to and from work are not a part of this equation.
+- You can only reimburse your employees for the number of miles they drive to and from specific work duties.
+That means regular commutes to and from work are not considered business mileage.

 The long story:

-There is no federal law that says you need to pay your team for driving their cars for work purposes.
-However, your state may require you to do so.
+There is no federal law that says you need to pay your team for driving their cars for business use.
+However, your state laws may require you to do so.

 For example, California and Massachusetts both have laws that say companies have to pay their employees for business expenses like mileage.
 Check out your state’s labor law website to ensure you’re following the letter of the law.